subhashhunter/saas-notes/README.md

-Here's a draft for your README.md file.
-You'll need to fill in the specifics regarding your chosen multi-tenancy approach and potentially add more detailed technical explanations if desired.

 SaaS Notes Application
 This project is a SaaS Notes application designed with multi-tenancy, robust authentication, and feature gating based on subscription plans.

 Features